rapid7/metasploit-framework/documentation/modules/auxiliary/admin/kerberos/ticket_converter.md

-# Kerberos Ticket Converting (CCache <---> Kirbi)
+# Kerberos Ticket Converting

-The `ticket_converter` module is used to convert from a ccache file format to the kirbi file format and vice versa.
+The `auxiliary/admin/kerberos/ticket_converter` module is used to convert from a ccache file format to the kirbi file format and vice versa.
+The main reason you may want to convert between these file types is for use in different tools.
+For example mimikatz will create tickets for you in the kirbi format but to use that in another tool like Metasploit or Impacket you need to convert it to the ccache format first.

 ## Pre-Verification steps